 On the first day of your journey, you'll be greeted at the airport by a cruise representative who will assist with your transfer to the JW Marriott hotel.
 Enjoy free time in Quito and settle in.

-Breakfast is served at the hotel.
-During your guided tour of the capital of Ecuador, situated at an altitude of 9,350 feet, you’ll stand on the equatorial line at the Middle of the World Park and Museum, and marvel at the monastery of San Francisco and la Compañia Church.
-Your tour director will escort you throughout your Quito stay, and serve as your personal concierge.
+During a guided tour of the capital of Ecuador, situated at an altitude of 9,350 feet, you'll stand on the equatorial line at the Half of the World Park and Museum, and marvel at the monasteries of San Francisco and Santo Domingo.
+Your tour director will escort you throughout your Quito stay and serve as your personal concierge.
 Lunch with a spectacular view of the city, and enjoy a welcome dinner at a local gourmet restaurant.

-After breakfast, you will transfer to the airport for your flight to Baltra, Galapagos.
 During World War II, Baltra served as a U.S. military base protecting the Panama Canal from enemy attack.
-Now its cactus-strewn landscapes are home to the region’s main airport and where you will meet the ship.
-From the airport, it's a short bus ride and Zodiac ride to the ship for embarkation.
+Now the cactus-strewn landscapes of Baltra are home to the region's main airport.

 Daphne is a satellite volcanic cone located north of Santa Cruz Island.
-The crater floor is an important breeding site for blue-footed boobies.
-Daphne is famous for the scientific investigation led by Peter and Rosemary Grant on the island's finch population, one of the most important studies supporting Darwinism.
-The island's cliffs and shore are home to sea lions, pelicans, blue-footed boobies, and tropical birds which can be observed during the circumnavigation of the island.
+This island is famous for the scientific investigation led by Peter and Rosemary Grant on the finches’ population, one of the most important studies in the field that supports Charles Darwin’s Theory.